 Political Parties in Parliament

-A political party is a voluntary group of people with a common ideology or similar views on issues and policies who establish an association to contest elections.
-The main aim of political parties contesting elections is for their elected representatives to either form a government or to influence a government.
+A political party is a group of people with common views on issues who establish an association to contest elections.

 Right of Reply